BTMorton/angular2-grid/README.md

 resizeStart(item)   //  When an item starts being resized.
 Returns reference to corresponding NgGridItem resize(item)        //  When an item is resized.
 Returns reference to corresponding NgGridItem resizeStop(item)    //  When an item stops being resized.
-Returns reference to corresponding NgGridItem
+Returns reference to corresponding NgGridItem itemChange(items)   //  When any item stops being dragged or resized.
+Returns an array of NgGridItemEvents in the order in which each item was added to the grid
 ```

 The individual items will also throw the following events: